Get the best Bluetooth headphones under $100 right now.

 - Earpads get a bit sweaty

-If ANC disabled, the sound is quite bass-heavy and warm, with lots of details being lots under a meaty low-end.
+The ANC plays an important factor in audio quality.
+If disabled, the sound is quite bass-heavy and warm, with lots of details being lots under a meaty low-end.

 These are full-sized Bluetooth headphones with active noise-cancellation that work reasonably well in most situations, especially if you want to take them on public transport to cancel out annoying engine noise.

 Z2 wireless headphones are built quite well, with plastic that feels soft to the touch.
+There’s even sweat resistance protection.
 Earpads are decently padded, while clamp force prevents them from moving too much.

 7. Jabra Elite 45h